bepisdev/brushsetmaker/docs/documentation/index.md

 ### Can I contribute to the project?

 Absolutely!
 Visit the [GitHub repository](https://github.com/bepisdev/brushsetmaker) to contribute code, report bugs, or suggest features.
+Read the [Contributor Documentation](/brushsetmaker/documentation/contribute) to read about the guidelines and best practices for contributing to the project.

 ---